SardarBonabi/developer-productivity-causal-inference/README.md

 # How Does an AI Product Impact User Behavior and Outcome?
 # How Does this Impact Vary Across User Segments?

-Combining a quasi-experiment with machine-learned user segments to estimate how an AI product changes behavior and outcomes—and for whom.
+Combining a quasi-experiment with machine-learned user segments to estimate how an AI product changes user behavior and outcomes, and what are its heterogenous impacts across user groups.

 **Machine learning · K-Means · Skip-gram embeddings · Hierarchical clustering · Quasi-experimentation · Causal inference**